 What is a PCP and what does the PCP do for you?

 When you join our plan, you must choose a plan provider to be your Primary Care Physician (PCP).
-A PCP is your partner in health, providing or coordinating your care.
-Your PCP is a health care professional who meets state requirements and is trained to give you basic medical care.
-These include physicians specializing in family practice, general practice, and internal medicine.
+Your PCP will be a licensed health care professional who will be your partner in